memfault/interrupt/_drafts/heartbeats.md

 release.

-By recording _whether the device faulted or crashed in the last hour_ in a gauge metric, you can do this easily!
+By recording _whether the device faulted or crashed in the last hour_ in a gauge metric, you can do this!
 The only two values of this metric, maybe `kDeviceMetric_DidCrash`, are `0` and `1`, where `0` is it hasn't crashed and `1` mean it has crashed in the last hour.